 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
 Each thread must be 250 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 100 words.
+(MLO: B, C, D, E, F, G, H)

 The student will respond to data provided in the format of essay questions.
-Each response must be at least 50–150 words.
+Each response must be at least 150 words.
+(MLO: D, E, F, G, H)

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
-Each quiz will be open-book/open-notes, contain 20 multiple-choice and/or true/false questions, 2 essay questions, and have a 1-hour and 30-minute time limit.
+Each quiz will cover the Learn material for the assigned modules/weeks.
+Each quiz will be open-book/open-notes, contain various question types, and have an assigned time limit.
+(MLO: B, C)